starship/starship/docs/de-DE/migrating-to-0.45.0/README.md

   """
 ```

-## Module `prefix` and `suffix` will be replaced by `format`
+## Module `prefix` and `suffix` have been replaced by `format`

 Previously to v0.45.0, some modules would accept `prefix` and/or `suffix` in order to stylize the way that modules are rendered.

-Starship v0.45.0 will instead be accepting a `format` value, allowing for further customization of how modules are rendered.
+Starship v0.45.0 instead accepts a `format` value, allowing for further customization of how modules are rendered.
 Instead of defining a prefix and suffix for the context-based variables, the variables can now be substituted from within a format string, which represents the module's output.

 **Example pre-v0.45.0 configuration**